 Mold can virtually be found in any environment, provided that the conditions favor its growth.
 When infested by mold, there are two reasons to worry about; the first one is your health and that of your family.
 Some of the health risks associated with mold range from mild to severe conditions.
 The other reason for your worry is the value of your home.
 When not controlled in time, mold can spread and colonize your home to appoint that eliminating them will be difficult.
-With these two reasons in mind, both landlords and the tenants are always very cautious when signing a tenancy agreement.
-Therefore, in order to reduce the probability of mold, mildew, or any other fungal growth from affecting your property, a tenant or a landlord may agree to sign a mold lease addendum.
+With these two reasons in mind, both landlords and tenants are always very cautious when signing a tenancy agreement.
+Therefore, in order to reduce the probability of mold, mildew, or any other fungal growth affecting your property, a tenant or a landlord may agree to sign a mold lease addendum.

 What is a Mold Lease Addendum?